 This tribute is a good example of what many alumni look for in a university magazine—reminders of the enormous impact of people like Bob Sims.

 Recently, we conducted our Alumni Pulse Survey to find out more about what alumni look for from us, and their attitudes and preferences.
 These findings, as well as national data, are shaping our programs and communications and making us more responsive to our alumni and donor community.
-We are pleased to share the survey outcomes here.

 Laura C. Simic is vice president for advancement at Boise State University.